-early 12c., "royal crown," from Anglo-French coroune, Old French corone (13c., Modern French couronne), from Latin corona "crown," originally "wreath, garland," related to Greek korone "anything curved, kind of crown," from suffixed form of PIE root *sker- (2) "to turn, bend."
+early 12c., coroune, croune, "royal crown, ornament for the head as a symbol of sovereignty," from Anglo-French coroune, Old French corone (13c., Modern French couronne) and directly from Latin corona "crown," originally "wreath, garland," related to Greek korone "anything curved, a kind of crown," from suffixed form of PIE root *sker- (2) "to turn, bend."
 Old English used corona, directly from Latin.

-Extended to coins bearing the imprint of a crown (early 15c.), especially the British silver 5-shilling piece.
-Also monetary units in Iceland, Sweden (krona), Norway, Denmark (krone), and formerly in German Empire and Austria-Hungary (krone).
-Meaning "top of the skull" is from c.
-1300.
-Crown-prince is 1791, a translation of German kronprinz.
+Extended late 14c. to "coin bearing the imprint of a crown or a crowned head," especially the British silver 5-shilling piece.
+Also the name of monetary units in Iceland, Sweden (krona), Norway, Denmark (krone), and formerly in German Empire and Austria-Hungary (krone).

-late 12c., from Old French coroner, from corone (see crown (n.)).
+"bestow a crown or garland upon," late Old English corounen, from Old French coroner, from corone (see crown (n.)).
 Related: Crowned; crowning.
 The latter in its sense of "that makes complete" is from 1650s.

 Web design and development by MaoningTech.